mlondschien/ivmodels/docs/index.rst

    Card (1993) Using Geographic Variation in College Proximity to Estimate the Return to Schooling <examples/card1993using.ipynb>
    Tanaka, Camerer, Nguyen (2010) Risk and time preferences: Linkining experimental and household survey data from vietnam <examples/tanaka2010risk.ipynb>
    Angrist and Krueger (1991) Does Compulsory School Attendance Affect Schooling and Earnings? <examples/angrist1991does.ipynb>
+   Acemoglu, Johnson, and Robinson (2001)  The Colonial Origins of Comparative Development: An Empirical Investigation <examples/acemoglu2001colonial.ipynb>

 .. toctree::
    :maxdepth: 2